Rules and instructions for research funding, 2020

 You are required to specify the names of other bodies you have applied to, or plan to apply to, for funds.
 Please give the name of the body and the amount you have applied for or already received.
 You do not need to give any further details.

 Curriculum vitae (9,500 characters and spaces)

-The main applicant must submit a short description of his/her qualifications.
+The applicant shall submit a short description of his/her qualifications.
 Points which are not applicable may be left blank.
-It is only the chief applicant who shall submit a CV.

 - Degree (year, subject area)